mattdavis0351/mongodb-labs/exercises/mongo-shell/crud/read.md

 { "_id" : ObjectId("5d7e92671ddae9be2e725c77"), "title" : "Bo ming chan dao duo ming qiang" }
 ```

+In the output below, the query returns the `title` field as expected but the `_id` field gets returned by default too.

 **Exercise 11** :computer:

-In order to exclude the `_id` field, we have to state it explicitly in our query.
+In order to exclude the `_id` field, we have to explicitly exclude it in our query.

 **query:**
 ```javascript